Useful Links

 - The John J. Reilly Center Program in History and Philosophy of Science, University of Notre Dame.
 One of the sponsoring organizations of the workshop.
 Not only do graduate students in the program frequently present papers at the workshop, the Reilly Center has contributed substantial financial assistance to the workshops.

-- Museum of the History of Science, University of Oxford.
+- History of Science Museum, University of Oxford.
 The home page for the museum.
-Jim Bennett, the director of the Museum, spoke at NDIV about the benefits of the web for museums.
+Jim Bennett, the former director of the Museum, spoke at NDIV about the benefits of the web for museums.

 - National Air and Space Museum.
 One of the museums of the Smithsonian.
 David DeVorkin and Deborah Warner have been active participants at the workshops.